pearcebergh/DCSLiveryManager/README.md

 # DCSLiveriesManager
-TUI tool to download, install, and manage your DCS liveries from DCS User Files.
+TUI tool to download, install, and update your DCS liveries from DCS User Files.